Parent, Family and Guest Orientation

-**APPROXIMATELY 1,100 PARENTS ATTENDED ORIENTATION LAST SUMMER
+**APPROXIMATELY 1,000 PARENTS, FAMILY MEMBERS OR GUESTS ATTENDED ORIENTATION LAST SUMMER

 A number of you have already visited Bradley’s campus to help your student make the right college selection.
 Your on-campus orientation experience goes well beyond your introductory visit.
-At Bradley, our philosophy is that the success of students is dependent on a triadic relationship which exists between the University, parents/family members and students.
+At Bradley, our philosophy is that the success of students is dependent on a triadic relationship which exists between the University, parents/family members/guests and students.
 It is essential that ALL of us play a role in a student's college experience and personal development.

-- An extra towel
+- Extra towel (optional)

 - flat sheets provided; we suggest bringing fitted twin sheets

 - alarm clock

 When packing for travel, keep in mind that parents, family members, guest and students will be staying in two different residence halls.
 Accommodations are not available for the August 19-21 session (just before move-in day) due to students moving into their residence hall assignments for the fall semester.
 If you prefer to stay in a hotel, please refer to our list of local hotels that offer special Bradley rates.

 Other Important Information